It is only when I am with everyone, that I can be ecstatic (2021)

 They are dancing on their own.
 Auf der Stelle.
 Static.
 Tänzelnd.
 Wearing blinkers, arms crossed.
 Blinded by the thrusting light of Tory rhetoric.

 In times like these, in which many of us feel once more defeated, powerless, in despair or enraged, the pursuit of unity and euphoria is radical.
 Where ignorance and fear prevail, collective joy is radical.
-Euphorically hanging on to the values of the EU of freedom of movement, unity and justice without internal borders, is not only a form of resistance but also a form of positive protesting.
+Euphorically hanging on to the values of the EU of freedom of movement, unity and justice without internal borders, is not only a form of resistance but also a form of protest.
 It seeks to promote solidarity among its neighbours through collective, ecstatic experiences.

 The UK may have left the EU, but the UK citizens have not left their neighbours, friends, lovers...